 Writing offers a unique form of self-expression.
 You don’t need an office or special materials.
 It’s available to anyone who wants to do it.
 It is entirely confidential, unless you elect to share it with others.
 Best of all, you can write just about anywhere: at home, on the train, in a waiting room, or even a coffeehouse.
 All you need is a pen, paper or laptop and giving yourself the freedom to express whatever is in your heart and mind.

-About the posts & prompts: As I have always done, I post a short reflection on the experiences of living with serious or progressive illness coupled with relevant writing prompts, typically twice monthly.
-The prompts are meant to “help” you get started writing, but the rest is up to you: whatever a prompt triggers, your natural way of self-expression, of the experience of illness or simply, stories from your life. to encourage and inspire you to write, in whatever way you like–it doesn’t matter.
+About the posts & prompts: Each month, I post a short themed reflection on the experiences of living with serious or progressive illness coupled with relevant writing prompts.
+The prompts are meant to “help” you get started writing, but the rest is up to you: whatever a prompt triggers, your natural way of self-expression, of the experience of illness or simply, stories from your life.
+The intent is to encourage and inspire you to write, in whatever way you like–it doesn’t matter.
 What matters is only that you make the time to write, deeply, honestly, and freely.

 Beginning to write: If you’re just starting out, try an approach originally recommended by James Pennebaker, PhD, whose original research on expressive writing ignited decades of studies on many different populations.
 Begin with a prompt.
 Set the timer for 15 – 20 minutes.
 Write continuously and freely until your time is up.
 Keep the pen moving, whatever comes up.
 Afterward, take time to read over what you’ve written?
 What stands out?
 What phrases or words hold the most power for you?
 Underline them.
 These can serve as “doors in” to a writing a longer narrative, story or even a poem.
 Remember, write freely–keep that internal critic silent.

-The bi-monthly prompts featured on this site are informed by my personal experience with serious illness, including cancer and heart failure, research on the health benefits of writing, teaching creative and ‘transformational’ writing, and the many individuals who’ve attended the expressive writing groups I’ve led over the past 20 plus years — men and women whose lives have been touched illnesses, hardship or loss.
+The monthly prompts featured on this site are informed by my personal experience with serious illness, including cancer and heart failure, research on the health benefits of writing, teaching creative and ‘transformational’ writing, and the many individuals who’ve attended the expressive writing groups I’ve led over the past 20 plus years — men and women whose lives have been touched illnesses, hardship or loss.
 The prompts are adaptable to any life circumstance and to anyone who wants to write for healing purposes.
-Your story matters.
-If you don’t tell it, who will?
+Your story matters, and if you don’t tell it, who will?

 I hope that you’ll find some inspiration and encouragement from the prompts, and that they offer you a gentle nudge to write and discover its healing benefits.